CSC-3380-Fall-2024/Precision-Notes/README.md

 Hi and Welcome to our Project "Precision-Notes"!
 Created by: Amy Granados, Cole Heausler, Konnor, Kendrick and Thomas Woodcum

+We are/were currently students at LSU (Louisiana State Univeristy), taking a project class: 3380 Object-Orientated Design.

 Goal:
 The goal of this application is to create a interactive applicative with note-taking properties.
 The application consists of a general homepage, with several subfunctions (Calculator, Flashcards, etc.)